ExtendLang/FinalProject/README.md

 # FinalProject
-The LaTeX repository Associated with our final project.
+The LaTeX repository associated with our final project.